-We have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting (as restated), that Continental Airlines, Inc. (the "Company") did not maintain effective internal control over financial reporting as of December 31, 2004, because of the effect of the Company's material weakness relating to the accounting for rent expense under operating leases with fixed rent escalation clauses and depreciation expense for leasehold improvements, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
+We have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that Continental Airlines, Inc. (the "Company") maintained effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.